eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 1. It elects the true Condorcet winner so often
 2. It makes the system more practical and accessible to voters, which is crucial for legitimacy and turnout
 3. It gives more legitimacy than any other Condorcet method can guarantee

+Further, while Brams does indeed prove that if a unique Condorcet winner exists, then there is a strong Nash equilibrium under Approval voting that elects them, and any strong Nash equilibrium elects a unique Condorcet winner, he does prove that there are other Nash equilibria.
+A Condorcet loser can be a Nash equilibria, but never a strong one.
+A Condorcet winner can be elected under a profile which is not a Nash equilibrium at all, just like Brams all other Condorcet methods can.
+However, Approval can guarantee any strong Nash elects a Condorcet winner, and I believe that absolutely has value.

 ## References